chunogreg/operatingPrinciples_osa0/Single-page-app-diagram/No_0.5.md

       Note right of Browser:Browser request HTMl document from server Server-->>Browser:  HTml document delivered

-   Note right of Browser: The browser uses the javascript to manipulate the DOM and renders the new content
+   Note right of Browser: The browser uses the javascript downloaded from the server to manipulate the DOM and renders the new content